There a number of issues described here.

 Electrical Carbon Path

 You indicate that one of the wires seems to be blackened.
 Could this be carbon paths?
-Carbon will conduct electricity, but not like the copper wire because, just like silicone, carbon is a semiconductor.
+Carbon will conduct electricity, but not like the copper wire because, just like silicon, carbon is a semiconductor.

 Lightning damage could have occurred.
 I have seen where a carbon-path ground fault showed up weeks after the original lightning strike.
 An ohmmeter, though, didn't detect it; an insulation tester (homemade - described above) did detect it.
 An insulation tester is really just a regular ohmmeter - on steroids; it uses a higher voltage battery than is in regular ohmmeter that will overcome the breakdown voltage on soft ground faults like carbon paths.